Blog posts can be a creative and professional medium to express and communicate with your target audience more personally.

 Keep in mind that your blog is competing with similar ones, so being as efficient with your word count and relevant content is ideal.
 To gauge how long an article should be, Google the topic and see how long the top ten links are.
 Find a way to improve the statistics, everything from the quality of information, structuring, and length.

 Readers who search for a particular topic, and can find it all on one page, are more likely to use it as a reference link in the future.
-By going in-depth with helpful information, including additional perspectives and other media, you can turn a boring 5-min read into an engaging and exciting blog post.
+Going in-depth with helpful information, including additional perspectives and other media, you can turn shorter blog posts into engaging and exciting articles.

 8. Optimise Media